dpresswood/Programming-Portfolio/README.md

-# Programming-Portfolio
+# Programming/Web Development-Portfolio
-Portfolio of programming applications and project reports that I have worked on while attending University of Maryland University College.
+Portfolio of programming/web devlopment applications and project reports that I have worked on while attending University of Maryland University College.
 Most of the projects were done individually; however Awesome Movie Tickets project was accomplished by myself and 2 other students as our Final Project.
 # About Me
-Eager Junior Software Engineer enthusiastic about developing practical and time-saving software solutions.
+Eager Software/Web Engineer enthusiastic about developing practical and time-saving software solutions.
 Committed to working with client and project guidelines to deliver cost effective timely software applications.
 Experience with software/database applications applying Software Development Lifecycle (SDLC) principles.
 As a United States Air Force veteran, developed the ability to communicate with all branches of the service with diplomacy and tact.
 # Awesome Movie Tickets
 Team Awesome created a prototype of a stand-alone movie ticket kiosk application with a back-end Java foundation, SQL database and a front-end Java Graphical User